-I remember sitting at a $5 Blackjack table at Arizona Charlie’s in Las Vegas a few years ago.
+I remember sitting at a $5 Blackjack table at Arizona Charlie’s in Las Vegas years ago.
+Blackjack Strategy for Doubling Down was particularly important on that trip.
 It was the annual trek to VIMFP (the Vegas Internet Mafia Family Picnic) sponsored by the Vegas Gang at VegasTripping.
 It was late, my bankroll was dwindling.
 I had to decide to double a $25 bet, with only $100 left.
 Basic strategy said yes, I did, and I won.
 I went to bed with money in my pocket – it was a good thing!

 One of the toughest decisions beginning Blackjack players face is “Doubling Down.”
 This is simply placing another wager on your hand which is equal to your initial bet, and for this wager you will receive another card.
 However, like all Blackjack strategies, you should only use this option when perfect strategy calls for it.

-Variations in Blackjack rules are many, some even distinct to locale – such as surrender in Atlantic City, where I first saw it.
+There are many variations in Blackjack rules.
+Some are even distinct to locale.
+Atlantic City is known for “surrender” where I first saw it.
 The house rules are displayed on a small sign at the side of the dealer and will let you know when you can double down your hand.

 According to 888CasinoBlog, a great blackjack strategy website, “most casinos allow you to double down on any two-card hand (hard or soft), whereas some restrict doubling to specific starting hands, e.g., doubling is allowed only on hard 10 and 11.
 The best player-friendly doubling rules are when you can double down on any two cards.”